 I often have a hard time describing what I do to other musicians.

-And yet, when I think about it, I don’t seem to have any trouble describing what I do to the venues I work for (or would like to be working for).
+And yet, when I think about it, I don’t seem to have any trouble describing what I do to the venues I work for.

 Why would this be the case?

 That can be hard to explain to just about anyone other than the people I do it for!